 Crunchbase is a crowdsourced platform, meaning that profiles on Crunchbase are not affiliated with any one user account and that registered community members can make contributions or edits to almost any profile.

-In an effort to verify a user’s true identity and maintain the quality of the Crunchbase platform, we require members to authenticate with LinkedIn, Facebook, or Twitter if they would like to make changes to the Crunchbase dataset.
+In an effort to verify a user’s true identity and maintain the quality of the Crunchbase platform, we require members to authenticate with LinkedIn, Facebook, Twitter, or Google if they would like to make changes to the Crunchbase dataset.

 To add or remove any of your social authentications, click on your account in the upper right-hand corner, then select Account Settings.
 Here, under Account Information, click on the box that says Social Authentication.
-A box regarding all your social authentication options (Facebook, LinkedIn, Twitter) will appear.
+A box regarding all your social authentication options (Facebook, LinkedIn, Twitter, Google) will appear.